petteri-te/github-exercise/README.md

-# this is our git exercise
+# THIS IS YOUR GITHUB exercise
 multideveloper env so that we create working branches, merge pull requests